shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-112/dynamic-tileentity-rendering.md

 date: 2017-03-30 17:03:42 -0400
 title: "Dynamic TileEntity Rendering"
 type: 'tutorial'
-series: 'forge-modding-1112'
+series: 'forge-modding-112'
-series-name: 'Making a Forge Mod for 1.11.2'
+series-name: 'Making a Forge Mod for 1.12'
 layout: tutorial
 ---

 Now that our Pedestal is capable of storing an item and has a GUI with which players can interact, let's add some rendering code so the stored item actually renders in the world.

-## Updating the `TileEntity`
+## Updating the Tile Entity
 The first thing we'll need to do is make some modifications to our `TileEntityPedestal` to accomodate the new rendering code.

 First off, we'll add a `long` field called `lastChangeTime` to our TE.
 This field will store the world time, in ticks, of the last time the TE's inventory was modified.
 This number will be used in our rendering code to make sure that, when the pedestal's item is bobbing up and down (similar to item entities), they're not all synchronized.